-You can only set one breakpoint before you begin running your program.
+You can only set ane breakpoint before you begin running your program.
 When a breakpoint is reached you may then set a new breakpoint if you wish.
 You can resume the program execution after a breakpoint using any of the run commands (G, Q, W, J), i.e. you are not restricted to using the same method of running throughout.

 If a breakpoint is never reached, execution can be stopped by pressing the STOP key and then the RESTORE key.
 This will return you to BASIC.
 You should re-enter VICMON and set an earlier breakpoint to isolate your problem.
-[See Section Three.]
+(See Section Three.)

-EXAMPLE : Assume that you have a program in memory from location 1000 to location 1200.
-To stop the program execution before 1050:
+EXAMPLE : Assume that you have a program in memory from location 1000 to RESULT